Skip to product information

 Prince

 Dom João VI (1767 - 1826) was predestined.
-He was not born to be King, according to the order of succession to the throne, but he ended up being so.
-He became Prince Regent seventeen years before the death of his mother, D. Maria I. He was the only one to disorient Napoleon, maintaining the kingdom of Portugal and the Bragança dynasty, which had been erased from the map of Europe by the secret treaty of Fontainebleau , signed between France and Spain in 1807.
+He was not born to be King, according to the order of succession to the throne, but he ended up being one.
+He became Prince Regent seventeen years before the death of his mother, D. Maria I. He was the only one to disorient Napoleon, maintaining the kingdom of Portugal and the Braganza dynasty, which had been erased from the map of Europe by the secret Treaty of Fontainebleau, signed between France and Spain in 1807.

-Although misunderstood by some historians, who describe him as fearful, he was a winner in his endeavors and truly loved Brazil since he arrived here.
+Although misunderstood by some historians, who describe him as fearful, he was a winner in his endeavors and truly loved Brazil from the moment he arrived here.
 He made difficult decisions and became immortal as a skillful and progressive sovereign.

-In 1808, when he arrived in Brazil, Prince Regent D. João had the firm intention of preparing himself militarily to fight Napoleon, as he assumed that the conflict between Portugal and France would inevitably reach the Americas.
-He sought to quickly organize the land forces, which were few and had no unity of command: this was the origin of a future Brazilian army.
+In 1808, when he arrived in Brazil, Prince Regent D. João had the firm intention of preparing himself militarily to fight Napoleon, as he believed that the conflict between Portugal and France would inevitably reach the Americas.
+He sought to quickly organize the land forces, which were few and lacked unity of command: this was the origin of a future Brazilian army.

 D. João was a skilled politician.
-To minimize conflicts between members of the nobility, who accompanied him on the Atlantic crossing, and the land elite, made up mainly of rich businessmen, he adopted as a strategy the ennoblement of those who could financially support the court's stay in Rio de Janeiro. .
+To minimize conflicts between the members of the nobility, who accompanied him on the Atlantic crossing, and the elite of the land, made up mainly of wealthy merchants, he adopted the strategy of ennobling those who could financially support the court's permanence in Rio de Janeiro.

-As King, after the death of his mother D. Maria I, on March 20, 1816, he was lavish in distributing titles of Knights, Commanders and Grand Crosses of the Orders of Christ, Saint Benedict of Avis and Santiago .
+As King, after the death of his mother, D. Maria I, on March 20, 1816, he was generous in distributing titles of Knights, Commanders and Grand Crosses of the Orders of Christ, of Saint Benedict of Avis and of Santiago.
 His successors, his son Dom Pedro I and his grandson Dom Pedro II, would do the same, granting titles of Baron, Viscount, Marquis and Count to the Brazilian aristocracy.

-This document constitutes a testimony to the procedure described above.
-The habit of novices of the Order of our Lord Jesus Christ, under the aegis of which Brazil was discovered, is granted to Manoel Marquês da Silva Brandão, an honor duly confirmed by the document presented here.
+This document constitutes a testimony of the procedure described above.
+The habit of novices of the Order of Our Lord Jesus Christ, under whose aegis Brazil was discovered, was granted to Manoel Marquês da Silva Brandão, an honor duly confirmed by the document presented here.
 As for the recipient, it is known that he was from Bahia.

 This document was written in 1811, just 3 years after the arrival of Dom João VI in Brazil.
 The Prince signed many documents, but those written entirely by hand by him are rare.